nansphilip/DragAndDrop/README.md

-# Playground
+# DragAndDrop

 Welcome to this project.

-Playground is a little project I've created to learn HTML, CSS, and JS.
+DragAndDrop is a little project I've created to learn HTML, CSS, and JS.

-You can see the result there : [Playground](https://fancy-entremet-b5d6b1.netlify.app).
+You can see the result there : [DragAndDrop](https://monumental-bubblegum-a0b6a6.netlify.app).

 See you later.